 What Important Factors Should the Transporters Keep in Mind When Transporting Fresh Produce?

-The transporter is responsible for the fresh produce while the goods are in transit.
-Hence, it is necessary for transporters to also have a checklist for perishable goods and fresh produce.
+The transportation provider is responsible for the perishable products while the goods are in transit.
+Hence, it is necessary for transportation providers to also have a checklist for perishable goods and fresh produce.
 Here are some important points that they should keep in mind when accepting fresh produce goods for transportation:

-Communicate Clearly with the Shipper: Transporting perishable goods is a serious business.
-Make sure you share the correct information regarding transit time, the route to be taken, contingency plans, documentation requirements, and payment terms with the shipper at the time of inquiry.
-This not only helps the shipper make an informed decision but also makes your business look professional and trustworthy.
-And, it’s great for building long term business relationships in the industry.
+Communicate Clearly with the Shipper: Transporting perishable goods is time sensitive.
+Make sure you share the correct information regarding transit time, the route to be taken, contingency plans, and documentation requirements, with the shipper at the time of inquiry.
+This not only helps the shipper make an informed decision, but also helps your business avoid unnecessary risks.

-Get All Required Details from the Shipper: The transporter should double-check if the shipper has supplied all the required information or not.
-In case any crucial detail regarding the product is missing, he should proactively ask for it from the shipper.
+Get All Required Details from the Shipper: The transportation provider should double-check if the shipper has supplied all the required information or not.
+In case any crucial detail regarding the product is missing, they should proactively ask for it from the shipper prior to departing in order to avoid delays in transit

 Discuss Packaging Requirements: Check with the shipper how the goods will be packed and labeled.
 In case there are any specific requirements for packaging and labeling at your end, communicate the same to the shipper.
 It is important to get the packaging and labeling right in case of perishable goods as they need to be handled with care and can spoil easily.

-Service the Refeers Before Allotting: The transporter should make sure the reefer is properly serviced, cleaned, and checked before it is allotted to the shipper.
-He should also check if the temperature required for the fresh produce being transferred can be maintained in the reefer throughout the transit.
+Service the Reefers Before Allotting: The transportation provider should make sure the reefer is properly serviced, cleaned, and checked before it is allotted to the shipper.
+They should also monitor the temperature throughout the transit and report any discrepancies to the shipper.

 Train Your Drivers to Handle Perishable Goods: For transporting perishable cargo safely, it is essential to have experienced and trained drivers on board.
 The driver should understand the handling instructions of the fresh produce and be able to manage temperature settings of the reefer container.